heena-manglani/neuropsyentist/docs/source/Git.md

 * <a href="https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet" target="_blank" rel="noreferrer">Git Cheat Sheet</a>

 --------
+## Necessary configuration:
+* User name and emails can be set for a single repository and globally.
+    ```
+    git config --global user.name "Name"
+    git config --global user.email email@email.com
+    ```

 ## Initial Set-Up
 Either pull/clone a remote repository existing on Git to your local machine OR take an existing directory on your local and initialize it with Git.